 - 1 Technology: This technology is an encryption method that uses a shared secret key to encrypt and transmit data using the properties of quantum mechanics.
-It is possible to realize an information-theoretical security that cannot be deciphered in principle by any computer including a quantum computer.
-This is the most secure cipher known today. - 2 Purpose: In the network of Beyond 5G / 6G, it is assumed that more important information will go to cyberspace than now.
-Quantum cryptography can protect national secrets, including security, and can protect information that requires ultra-long-term confidentiality in fields such as medicine, finance, infrastructure, and smart manufacturing. - 3 Background: Research and development, field verification, standardization, etc. are advanced in various countries around the world, and practical application is starting.
+It is possible to attain information theoretic security that cannot be deciphered in principle by any computer, including a quantum computer.
+This is the most secure cipher known today. - 2 Purpose: In the network of Beyond 5G/6G, important information will increasingly be placed in cyber space.
+Quantum cryptography can protect national secrets and security, and can protect information that requires ultra-long-term confidentiality in fields such as medicine, finance, infrastructure, and smart manufacturing. - 3 Background: Research and development, field verification, standardization, etc. are advancing in various countries around the world, and practical application is starting.
 Japan has achieved the world's longest operation of a quantum cryptography network testbed and the world's first successful fundamental experiment of quantum communications using ultra-small satellites.
-In addition, Japanese companies have begun to commercialize quantum cryptography devices.
+In addition, Japanese companies have begun to commercialize quantum cryptography devices. - 4 Requirements: Quantum key distribution (QKD) to share private keys,

-4 Requirements: Quantum Key Distribution (QKD) to share private keys, QKD networking, QKD using artificial satellites, as well as the establishment of standardization, evaluation and certification systems for actual commercialization are necessary.
+QKD networking, QKD using artificial satellites, as well as the establishment of standardization, evaluation and certification systems for actual commercialization are necessary.
 It is also important to develop technologies for the entire security system using quantum cryptography, such as the quantum secure cloud technology originally developed in Japan.